Without energy, we would not survive as a society. However, without smart energy, we will not survive the coming decades and centuries.

 2. Smart Heating, Ventilation, and Air Conditioning

-There are now several IoT solutions for heating, ventilation, and air conditioning (HVAC) that lead to greater efficiency and lower heating/cooling bills for facilities.
+There are now several IoT energy management solutions for heating, ventilation, and air conditioning (HVAC) that lead to greater efficiency and lower heating/cooling bills for facilities.
 HVAC sensors can monitor occupancy in different building zones, detect problems and potential problems, and automatically adjust HVAC usage.
 If you’re installing occupancy and/or temperature sensors, you might as well use them to start monitoring the level of contaminants in your indoor air too.
-At an advanced level, sensors will monitor temperature, humidity, and contaminant levels indoors, as well as outdoors, in order to trigger economizers to open and free cool the space.
+At an advanced level, sensors will monitor temperature, humidity, and contaminant levels indoors, as well as outdoors, in order to trigger economizers to open and free-cool the space.
 Free cooling savings money on air conditioning.
 They can also automatically trigger air vents to ventilate the building.

 Of course, smart HVAC practices aren’t just about saving money.
 By moving away from one-size-fits-all heating, ventilation, and air conditioning, facility managers are able to improve occupant comfort throughout their buildings.
 For example, there’s no reason why an individual in an office that receives afternoon sunlight should have the same level of air conditioning throughout the day.
 And that individual probably doesn’t need the same air conditioning or heating levels as those who work in the center of the building.